sadityakumar9211/foundry-stablecoin/README.md

 # Rusty-DNS
 > This project is under development.

 > Most recent functionality -> Created a stub resolver which takes domain input from user and queries the Google's Public DNS server (8.8.8.8) and shows the query and response packets to the console.
+Has the capability to parse and show various record types.

 ## Getting Started
 1. Clone this repository